-All students are expected to do their best while attending Aspengrove School.
-It is important for students and their families to understand that individual potential and achievement are at the center of our program.
-Students will be offered support and assistance as is necessary to help them achieve success.
+Aspengrove students strive to do their best and to exhibit the characteristics of an IB learner (above).
+Individual potential and achievement are at the center of our program and we aim to challenge students to engage fully in all that is offered at the school, offering support and assistance as is necessary to help them achieve success.
 As students move up in grades, they will take on an ever-increasing level of responsibility for their own performance.